The Return of the Vampire: Reception

 At the time of the film's release, a critic from The New York Times wrote that nothing need be said about the film beyond its title and star to determine if one is interested in seeing it.

 On review aggregator website Rotten Tomatoes, The Return of the Vampire has an approval rating of 75% based on eight reviews, with an average rating of 5.8/10.
 In 2006, Susan King of the Los Angeles Times called the film "underrated".
-In 2019, Stuart Galbraith IV of DVD Talk wrote that, "For all its faults, The Return of the Vampire is as close as audiences got to see Lugosi reprise [his role as Count Dracula] (in all but name) in a straight horror film.
+In 2019, Stuart Galbraith IV of DVD Talk wrote, "For all its faults, The Return of the Vampire is as close as audiences got to see Lugosi reprise [his role as Count Dracula] (in all but name) in a straight horror film.
 And, low-budget though it is, the picture is in some respects more ambitious than Universal's sausage factory horrors, at least story-wise, and notable for its imitation-Universal look, a remarkable achievement for such a cheap film."